 THE BOTTOM LINE

 After pouring over so much research on moderate alcohol intake with women, the bottom line is that it depends on your current health and your risk factors.
 If in your family and personal history cancer risk outweighs diabetes and cardiovascular risk, it would be best to minimize or avoid alcohol to protect your future health.
-If there is a significantly higher incidence of cardiovascular disease and diabetes, then moderate alcohol can provide some health benefits.
+If there is a significantly higher incidence of cardiovascular disease and diabetes, then light to moderate alcohol may provide some health benefits.